hmassad/smarty-calendar/README.md

 - variable pixel height
 - prevent render of unaffected components on mouse move
 - wrong calculation of time in events, it calculates 4 when it must be 5, must review
+- minimum event duration
+- do not allow overlapping of events while dragging
+- drag events from one day to the other